Which has called into question the accuracy of financial advisers’ credentials on online database Unbiased.co.uk.

 • In 20 cases, every listed adviser had the ISO 22222.
 In six cases some, but not all, listed advisers were found to have the certificate.

-A spokesman for Which? said one possible explanation was that the advisers’ qualifications had lapsed, particularly as ISO 22222 and BS 8577 certificates must be renewed each year, meaning it is possible an adviser could have previously held the certification and not updated their Unbiased profile.
+A spokesman for Which stated one possible explanation is that the advisers’ qualifications had lapsed, particularly as ISO 22222 and BS 8577 certificates must be renewed each year, meaning it is possible an adviser could have previously held the certification and not updated their Unbiased profile.

 Another possibility, it said, is that firms were working toward a qualification or certificate but had not yet achieved it.

-Michelle Hoskin, director and founder of Standards International, told Which? her company was now working with Unbiased to remove any unearned qualifications from adviser profiles.
+Michelle Hoskin, director and founder of Standards International, told Which her company is now working with Unbiased to remove any unearned qualifications from adviser profiles.

 She said: “With so many firms working really hard to obtain and maintain such high international standards, it’s heartbreaking to us that some firms and individuals are misrepresenting their qualifications.”

-Michael Ossei, head of products and services at Unbiased, told Which? it did its utmost to ensure information was accurate, and pointed out it was part way through a regular spot check, which could explain why ‘old’ information was found.
+A spokesman for Unbiased told Which it does its utmost to ensure information is accurate, and pointed out at the time of Which’s research it was part way through a regular spot check, which could explain why ‘old’ information was found.

-He also told Which? that advisers had a responsibility to keep their profiles up-to-date as part of Unbiased’s terms and conditions.
+He also told Which advisers had a responsibility to keep their profiles up to date as part of its terms and conditions.

 The directory of advice firms also encourages consumers to check qualifications directly before instructing advisers.

-Speaking to Financial Adviser, a spokeswoman from Unbiased said advisers listing incorrect or outdated qualifications was an industry-wide issue, whatever source was used to find the adviser.
+Speaking to FTAdviser directly, a spokeswoman from Unbiased said advisers listing incorrect or outdated qualifications is an industry-wide issue, whatever source is used to find the adviser.

-She said Unbiased manually checked more than 50 per cent of 50,000 qualifications across 24,000 individuals.
+She said Unbiased manually checks over 50 per cent of 50,000 qualifications across 24,000 individuals.

-“Unfortunately, there is no automated way to check some qualifications, and not even the FCA holds that data,” the spokeswoman added , suggesting a centralised verification system was needed.
+“Unfortunately there is no automated way to check some qualifications, and not even the FCA holds that data,” the spokeswoman said, suggesting a centralised verification system is needed.